HackYourFuture/databases/Week1/README.md

 # Lesson 1: Basics of creation, insertion and retrieval of data

-In this class, students will be introduced to relational database terminologies:
+In this class, students will be introduced to

-Tables, rows, columns, primary key.
+* Basics of relational databases: Concepts of tables, rows, columns, primary key, foreign key.
-Creation of a database table and insertion will be demonstrated.
+* Creation of a database table and insertion of values.
-Retrieving data from a MySQL database using SELECT queries will be demonstrated.
+* Retrieving data from a MySQL database using SELECT queries.

 Objective: Students should be able to create tables, insert values in tables and